 Getting dental implants is like having a second chance at a real smile again.
 You’ll want to have a personal commitment to caring for them as best as possible.
 With a great home care routine and preventative therapies, you can usually expect your implant investment to last for the rest of your life.

-Dr. Kip Saunders is one of the most experienced implant specialists in the greater North Houston, The Woodlands, and Conroe areas.
+Our doctors at PCE are one of the most experienced implant specialists in the greater North Houston, The Woodlands, and Conroe areas.
 With over 30 years of experience in oral implantology and thousands of smile transformations completed, his skill and expertise allow him to facilitate predictable implant therapy for even the most unconventional patients.

 If you’re still in the early decision process or just want to find out if dental implants are right for you, contact our periodontist in The Woodlands today to reserve a consultation.
 We’ll guide you through the process so that you feel confident about your next steps.
 Complete start-to-finish dental implant therapy is available in our practice, making your experience one that’s stress-free.

 3 Grogans Park Dr Ste 103,